didux-io/DiduxWallet-extension/README.md

 To learn how to develop MetaMask-compatible applications, visit our [Developer Docs](https://metamask.github.io/metamask-docs/).

 To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/MetaMask/metamask-extension/tree/develop/docs).

-## Building locally

-- Install [Node.js](https://nodejs.org) version 8 and the latest available npm@6
-    - If you are using [nvm](https://github.com/creationix/nvm#installation) (recommended) running `nvm use` will automatically choose the right node version for you.
-    - If you install Node.js manually, ensure you're using npm@6
-        - Install npm@6 using `npm install -g npm@6`
-- Install dependencies: `npm install`
-    - If you have issues with node-sass compilation, try `npm rebuild node-sass`
-- Install gulp globally with `npm install -g gulp-cli`.
-- Build the project to the `./dist/` folder with `gulp build`.
-- Optionally, to rebuild on file changes, run `gulp dev`.
-- To package .zip files for distribution, run `gulp zip`, or run the full build & zip with `gulp dist`.

- Uncompressed builds can be found in `/dist`, compressed builds can be found in `/builds` once they're built.

 ## Contributing